-In establishing operating procedures and technology for the statewide notification center, a board of directors also works with the league of Minnesota cities, the association of Minnesota counties, and the township officers' association to maximize the participation of local governmental units that issue permits for activities involving excavation to assure that excavators receive notice of and comply with state requirements.
+In establishing operating procedures and technology for the statewide notification center, a board of directors also works with the League of Minnesota Cities, the Association of Minnesota Counties, and the township officers' associations to maximize the participation of local government units that issue permits for activities involving excavation to ensure that excavators receive notice of and comply with state requirements.
 The Minnesota Office of Pipeline Safety, Gopher State One Call, and utility coordinating councils provide annual excavation damage prevention seminars.
-The agency reports that excavation related damages in Minnesota have declined by more than 70 percent since 1994.
-14
+The agency reports that excavation-related damages in Minnesota have declined by more than 70% since 1994.
+16

-A number of excavators and utility owners in Minnesota, and other states, track damage-related information through a system called Data Information Reporting Tool (DIRT).
+A number of excavators and utility owners in Minnesota and other states track damage-related information through a system called Data Information Reporting Tool (DIRT).
 The program was launched by the Common Ground Alliance, which grew out of a U.S. Department of Transportation study completed in 1999.
-The "Common Ground" best practices is referred to in Title 49, Chapter 61 of the United States Code.
+The "Common Ground" best practices is referred to in Title 49, Chapter 61, of the United States Code.
 It identifies best practices for reducing damage to underground facilities.
 The Common Ground Alliance is governed by a 20-member board of directors.

 Using DIRT, states report information to the Common Ground Alliance.
 The data, however, is voluntarily reported.
 But with PHMSA and the Common Ground Alliance's focus on data collection, voluntary reports are increasing.
-In 2008, 63 percent of estimated damages were submitted to DIRT.
-Montana stakeholders report that they have sought financial support from PHMSA to better utilize the DIRT program.
+In 2008, 63% of estimated damages were submitted to DIRT.17 Montana stakeholders report that they have sought financial support from PHMSA to better utilize the DIRT program.